bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 <div class="release-feature-authors">authors: @jakobhellermann</div>

 The [`Reflect`] derives now automatically add a new [`ReflectFromPtr`] struct to the [`TypeRegistry`] for each reflected type.
 This enables using the new [untyped ECS apis](#scripting-modding-progress-untyped-ecs-apis) in combination with the reflection system.
-Thi helps enable things like 3rd party scripting and modding.
+This helps enable things like 3rd party scripting and modding.

 [`Reflect`]: https://docs.rs/bevy/0.8.0/bevy/reflect/trait.Reflect.html
 [`ReflectFromPtr`]: https://docs.rs/bevy/0.8.0/bevy/reflect/struct.ReflectFromPtr.html